ktmeaton/NCBImeta/paper/paper.md

 # Availability

-NCBImeta is a Python 3 application that is supported on Linux and macOS systems.
+NCBImeta is a command-line application written in Python3 that is supported on Linux and macOS systems.
 It is distributed for use under the OSD-compliant MIT license (https://opensource.org/licenses/MIT).
 Source code, documentation, and example files are available on the GitHub repository (https://github.com/ktmeaton/NCBImeta).

 # Acknowledgements